-Cort Holten is a partner and shareholder of Chestnut Cambronne.
-He is the head of the Government Relations practice group and is also involved in the area of civil litigation.
-Cort is a frequent author and lecturer on a variety of topics including co-authoring The Minnesota Divorce Revolution; 1989; 2nd Edition, 1995.
+Cort Holten is Of Counsel at Chestnut Cambronne and is a frequent author and lecturer on a variety of topics including co-authoring The Minnesota Divorce Revolution; 1989; 2nd Edition, 1995.
 He has been rated by his peers as one of the best practitioners in the area of government relations in the State of Minnesota.
 He is also rated AV in Martindale-Hubbell, both by his colleagues in the practice of law, as well as by the Judiciary.

 For over thirty-five years, Cort has successfully handled significant and complex matters in both the courtroom and legislative arenas, including: